Behavioral Health (BH)

 This guide is a tool to help close HEDIS gaps in care; it is a quick reference for common preventive health screenings for anyone with the ability to impact measures (i.e. clinicians, administrators and staff).

-designed to replace clinical judgment but as a support to reinforce the importance of preventive care and
+The below information describes the measure population, action(s) to close the gap and goal.
+It is not designed to replace clinical judgment but as a support to reinforce the importance of preventive care and

 share how clinical decisions impact HEDIS.

-Social Determinants of Health (SDoH) such as food insecurity, homelessness or housing instability, psychosocial circumstances, economic challenges, etc. have been identied as key factors
+Social Determinants of Health (SDoH) such as food insecurity, homelessness or housing instability, psychosocial circumstances, economic challenges, etc. have been identied as key factors

 in impacting a patient’s health and health outcomes.
 Coding for these can bring attention to their prevalence and help identify needed resources.